 Award Score: 74 (Value 14.5, Clarity 14, Composition 18.5, Style 13, Skill 14)

-Shahnaz Parvin is a passionate Bangalee, who resides in Bangladesh.
-Though she is doing a job as system admin in a PSI company, her real passion lays in photography and learning it.
+Shahnaz Parvin is an Award-Winning Photo Journalist.
+She is a passionate Bangalee, and resides in Bangladesh.
+Though she is doing a job as system admin in a PSI company, her real passion is in photography and learning it.
 Shahnaz mostly loves documentary photography, and loves to represent her country Bangladesh through her lens.
-Her images have been used on a number of renowned magazines in various countries.
+With the highest number of Photo of the Month and Photo of the Day Awards, recently Shahnaz joined Light and Composition from March 2013.
+Covering upheaval, conflict, places, people, and culture, she is the new Media Head for Asia.